morelinq/MoreLINQ/README.md

 `ExceptBy`           | Returns the set of elements in the first sequence which aren't in the second sequence, according to a given key selector.
 This method has 2 overloads.
 `Exclude`            | Excludes elements from a sequence starting at a given index `FallbackIfEmpty`    | Returns the elements of a sequence and falls back to another if the original sequence is empty.
+`FillForward`        | Returns a sequence with each null reference or value in the source replaced with the previous non-null reference or value seen in that sequence.
+This method has 3 overloads.
 `Fold`               | Returns the result of applying a function to a sequence of 1 element.
 This method has 4 overloads.
 `ForEach`            | Immediately executes the given action on each element in the source sequence.
 This method has 2 overloads.
 `FullGroupJoin`      | Performs a Full Group Join between the and sequences.
 This method has 2 overloads.